-If a student has a change of address, phone number, or email address at any time during the program, it is critical that notification be given to the E/MC Mentor and Coordinator.
+If a student has a change of address, phone number, or email address at any time during the program, it is critical that notification be given to the E/MC Mentor.

-COLLEGE TRANSCRIPT/GRADE EXPECTATIONS
+TRANSCRIPT/GRADE EXPECTATIONS

 Student grades will be recorded on their college transcript and may affect enrollment, financial aid, and scholarship opportunities if grades earned are below 2.0.
-Be advised these grades are permanent records for high school and college transcripts.
+Be advised these grades are permanent records for transcripts.